Misch-/Misch-.github.io/README.markdown

 This is my site/blog made with Jekyll and octopress.
+Making your own repo with your username.github.io will create github pages site for you as well!
+It's real nifty.

 ### What is Jekyll?